SETL-Framework/setl-examples/README.md

 SETL supports two types of data accessors: Connector and SparkRepository.
 * A Connector is a non-typed abstraction of data access layer (DAL).
 For simplicity, you can understand it to as a Spark DataFrame.
 * A SparkRepository is a typed abstraction data access layer (DAL).
 For simplicity, you can understand it as a Spark Dataset.
-For more information, please refer to the [official documentation](https://setl-developers.github.io/setl/).
+For more information, please refer to the <a href="https://setl-developers.github.io/setl/" target="_blank">official documentation</a>.

 `SETL` supports multiple data format, such as CSV, JSON, Parquet, Excel, Cassandra, DynamoDB, JDBC or Delta.